 No, dishwashing soap cannot be used in your pressure washer.
-I am a blue dawn believer all the way, and it’s hard to resist the temptation to simply add blue dawn to the pressure washer to wash down my siding but it’s not a good idea.
+I am a Blue Dawn believer all the way, and it’s hard to resist the temptation to simply add Blue Dawn to the pressure washer to wash down your siding, but it’s not a good idea.

 Should I Use Soap or Detergents?

 Whether you should use soap or detergent in your pressure washer depends on your pressure washing needs.
-If you are washing your car, truck or boat, then the detergent is your solution.
-If you are going to wash your concrete driveway, the house, patio or even decking then you’ll want to use soap.
+If you are washing your car, truck, or boat, then detergent is your solution.
+If you are going to wash your concrete driveway, the house, the patio, or even the decking, then you’ll want to use soap.

-Regular soaps can damage your pressure washer and void your warranty too.
-They can also make your pressure washer break faster.
-Best to use specified best pressure washer chemicals.
+Regular soaps can damage your pressure washer and could make you lose your warranty too.
+They can also cause your pressure washer to break.
+To keep this from happening, it’s best to use specified pressure washer chemicals.

 Chemicals such as vinegar, citric acid, oxalic acid, bleach, sodium hydrochloride, ammonia, potassium hydroxide, and sodium hydroxide are found in pressure washer detergents.
-These chemicals are used to break down mud grease and dirt.
-The water from your pressure washer will help remove all that soap and grime from your surface.
+These chemicals are used to break down mud, grease, and dirt.
+The water from your pressure washer will help remove all that soap and grime from the surface.

 How Do I Use the Detergent?

-Some detergents require you to mix it with water before using, and others are ready to go pre-mixed solutions.
+Some detergents require you to mix them with water before you use them, and others are ready-to-go pre-mixed solutions.
 You’ll need to check your label to see which kind you bought.

-If you don’t know how to use your pressure washer detergent then you may not get the best washing results so you should read the instructions on your pressure washer before using the detergent.
+If you don’t know how to use your pressure washer detergent, then you may not get the best washing results.
+This is why it is important to read the instructions on your pressure washer before using the detergent.